amooj/node-xcheck/README.md

 // creates a ValueTemplate that accepts an int let int = xcheck.createTemplate(":int default 1");

-// atomic value template with default value can be shorttened int = xcheck.createTemplate(1); // exactly same as above let str = xcheck.createTemplate(''); // accepts string, defaults to empty string
+// atomic value template with default value can be shortened int = xcheck.createTemplate(1); // exactly same as above let str = xcheck.createTemplate(''); // accepts string, defaults to empty string